LumiWork Workflow#

 Help on function make_doped_supercells in module abipy.core.structure:

-Returns a list doped supercell structures, one for each non-equivalent site of the replaced atom.
+Returns a list of doped supercell structures, one for each non-equivalent site of the replaced atom.

 Args: